nabakolu/4x-Games-Victoria-3-Multiplayer-Mod/README.md

 #### Journal Entries ####
 - Meiji Economy Journal Entry: Complete requirement now requires having 70% or more states with railways built
+- Sick Man of Europe (Education): Required goal removed and the Literacy rate requirement changed from 20% to 32%, to take into account the 20% increase originally required by the journal's required goal

 #### Mobilization Options Groups ####
 - Added option for rifles used to make use of military techs, called Main Rifles